Maker42/openEFIS/README.md

 4. Display.py on the host with the display

 They may all be the same host, 4 different computers, or any combination thereof.
-Modify sensors_pubsub.yml to reflect the correct IP addresses of the hosts you've chosen.
+Modify sensors_pubsub.yml to reflect the correct IP addresses of the hosts you have chosen.

 Then invoke:
 ```